 Use the ‘Share’ button to email your friends or add it to your Facebook or Twitterfeed for example.
 You can also send Mailshots – an email message to everyone who’s already signed your petition online.

 5. When your petition reaches your chosen closing date, you can decide whether to submit it to the relevant council for consideration.

 If your petition has enough signatures it will be discussed at a meeting of the relevant council (District, Borough, or County Council).
 You may be able to present it yourself.

 Note: A petition may only be signed by those who live, work or study in East Sussex.
 Each signatory to a petition should include their name and address (business, home or place of study).

 What your petition can achieve

-The council will let you know its decision and what action it will take, and its response will also be published here.
+Your council will let you know its decision and what action it will take, and its response will also be published here.

-Every local authority publishes a Petition Scheme which describes in detail what they will do with the petitions they receive.
+Every local authority publishes a petition scheme which describes in detail what they will do with the petitions they receive.